 Calendar icon November 16, 2023

-Screening renters is an essential part of a property manager’s job.
+Screening tenants is an essential part of a property manager’s job.
 But all too often, the approach is strictly transactional: Forms must be scanned and uploaded, data must be entered manually, and property managers and tenants alike can find the process cumbersome and frustrating.

 This legacy approach isn’t enough in today’s fast-moving experience economy.
 Companies like Google, Uber, and Amazon have changed how consumers think.
 Convenience isn’t a luxury anymore; it’s an expectation.
 And for a property management company, convenience can be a strategy.
 When approached through the lens of a holistic experience, tenant screening is one of the best ways to set yourself apart.